playtron-os/playtron-sdk/node/README.md

 # Playtron GameOS Node.js SDK

 Welcome to the official **Playtron GameOS Node.js SDK** — a JavaScript/TypeScript interface for integrating applications with the Playtron runtime.
-It provides access to platform-level features like remote attestation and Sui wallet functions, via native bindings.
+It provides access to platform-level features like remote PACT attestation and Sui wallet functions, via native bindings.

 This SDK is designed for **Node.js apps running on GameOS** and includes TypeScript-compatible classes with async methods.